mobify/workshop--adaptivejs-components/README.md

 Once you install the workshop, you're ready to move on to the next step.

-1. In the `workshop--adaptivejs-components` directory, run the following command to proceed to the project set up branch:
+1. In the `workshop--adaptivejs-components` directory, run the following command in your terminal to checkout to the first step of the workshop:

     ```
     git checkout intro-1-adaptive-components
     ```

-2. Now, follow this link to the directions in the set up branch [README](https://github.com/mobify/workshop--adaptivejs-components/blob/intro-1-adaptive-components/README.md).
+2. [Proceed to Introduction to Adaptive Components](https://github.com/mobify/workshop--adaptivejs-components/blob/intro-1-adaptive-components/README.md), the first topic in the workshop.